ofcyln/mortgage-expense-calculator/README.md

 Calculation ranges in the application, are very accurate for those who want to use it.

 All special conditions, like not compulsory expenses, maximum range condition depending on the mortgage amount, tax-return possible expenses, etc. were considered to calculate the best-estimated results.
-Also, all of the expenses have special explanations.
+Also, all the expenses have special explanations.

 ## Wireframe and Preview of the app